polyswarmer/documentation/_i18n/en/_pages/testing_lin.md

 ## Integration Testing

-Integration testing is far more complex.
 The PolySwarm marketplace is composed of a myriad of participants and technologies: Ethereum & IPFS nodes, contracts, Microengines, Ambassadors, Arbiters, artifacts and much more.
 Testing a single component often demands availability of all of the other components.

-But we did the hard work for you :)
-Our `orchestration` project makes this easy and seamless.
+The `orchestration` project makes standing up a complete testnet easy and seamless.
 True to its name, `orchestration` orchestrates all the components necessary to stand up and tear down an entire PolySwarm marketplace environment on a local development machine.

 Grab `orchestration`: